Megalinux/Crypto_2_Polinomial_Regression/README.md

 [![Donate with Bitcoin](https://en.cryptobadges.io/badge/small/3EJZiSmqRkoZ48ae2pYbKupMYQqoQvxdxe)](https://en.cryptobadges.io/donate/3EJZiSmqRkoZ48ae2pYbKupMYQqoQvxdxe)

-* Backtesting is a process of applying a strategy to historical data with the objective to determine wich implemented strategy is the best in terms of profit.
-The profit is determined by sell and buy transactions.

-* Crypto_2_Polinomial_Regression is a tool of .
+* Crypto_2_Polinomial_Regression is a tool in Python used for calculating the future price of a crypto pair.
+The tool uses the CCXT library to download the pair data (in this case, Binance)..
 * Version 0.0.1

 ### Disclaimer ###